2023 Wisconsin Fungicide Test and Disease Management Summary Now Available!

 Roger Schmidt, Nutrient and Pest Management Program, University of Wisconsin-Madison

 Figure 1.
-Map of U.S. counties where tar spot has been confirmed in the 2022 season, as of July 7, 2022.
+Map of U.S. counties where tar spot has been confirmed in the 2023 season, as of July 5, 2023.
 Map source: https://corn.ipmpipe.org/tarspot/.

 What should I do?

 My advice is to get prepared and make sure you have the tools in place to deal with this problem.
-As I said last season, tar spot is here to stay and we need to simply be prepared and ready to fight the disease.
+As I said the last few seasons, tar spot is here to stay and we need to simply be prepared and ready to fight the disease.
 The first line of defense is to know if you have had tar spot before.
 This will tell you if there is resident inoculum sources present that can initiate epidemics.
 If you have seen tar spot on your farm before, then assume the pathogen is present and in close proximity to corn (the host).
 Remember the disease triangle?
 The last component of the triangle is the weather.
 If there has been conducive weather then the triangle has been met and risk is high for finding tar spots.
 So how do you know if the weather is conducive?
 Well, there is an app for that!

 Tarspotter and Field Prophet are both Smartphone applications that can help you determine if the weather has been conducive to put your corn crop at high risk of tar spot development.
 Figure 2 shows a map of Wisconsin from the Field Prophet version of the tool that is showing that weather has been highly conducive for the development of tar spots.
 The app DOES NOT tell you if the pathogen is present.
 We are working on this part of the triangle to improve our predictions, but you need to determine if the pathogen is present in your field.
 This tool just tells you if the weather has been conducive.

 Figure 2.
-A Screen shot of a map developed in the Field Prophet app showing risk for tar spot development in Wisconsin as of July 7, 2022.
+A Screen shot of a map developed in the Field Prophet app showing risk for tar spot development in Wisconsin as of July 5, 2023.

 When should I spray fungicide?
 What should I use?

 Our recent work has shown that if you get the product right, you can generally control tar spot to the point to preserve your yield potential, with one well timed spray.
 So what is that timing of the single application?
 That would be between the VT (tasseling) and R3 (milk) growth stages.
 We determined this using a series of trials where we did single applications of fungicide for individual growth stages.
 Figure 4 shows the results of two trials from 2020 where the window of opportunity to reduce the severity of tar spot with a single application is between VT and R3.
 Yes, the two-spray program (V8+VT) did also control tar spot, but all the work was done by the VT application, not the V8-timed spray!
-Thus, if you chose to spray your 2022 crop at this point in the season, you stand a good chance of having to come back with a second application later in the season.
+Thus, if you chose to spray your 2023 crop at this point in the season, you stand a good chance of having to come back with a second application later in the season.

 Also notice in figure 4 that Tarspotter was tested in 2020 and did not perform very well.
 This was an early iteration of the tool and we have since improved its performance.
 So please don’t judge the tool based on this figure.
 If you would like to see how Tarspotter performed in advising fungicide applications last season, check out this article based on the 2021 field season.